aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    ```

 1. Convert each AWSNodeTemplate to an EC2NodeClass.
 To convert your v1alpha Karpenter manifests to v1beta1, you can either manually apply changes to API components or use the [Karpenter conversion tool](https://github.com/aws/karpenter/tree/main/tools/karpenter-convert/README).
-   See the [AWSNodeTemplate to EC2NodeClass]({{< relref "upgrade-ref#awsnodetemplate-to-ec2nodeclass" >}}) section of the Karpenter Upgrade Reference for details on how to update Karpenter AWSNodeTemplate objects.
-Here is an example of you to use the `karpenter-convert` CLI to convert an AWSNodeTemplate file to a EC2NodeClass file:
+   See the [AWSNodeTemplate to EC2NodeClass]({{< relref "upgrade-ref#awsnodetemplate-to-ec2nodeclass" >}}) section of the Karpenter Upgrade Reference for details on how to update to Karpenter AWSNodeTemplate objects.
+Here is an example of how to use the `karpenter-convert` CLI to convert an AWSNodeTemplate file to a EC2NodeClass file:

    ```
    karpenter-convert -f awsnodetemplate.yaml > ec2nodeclass.yaml